c-eg/ShowRenamer/README.md

 5. Install using maven: `mvn install`

 ## Contributing
 Contributions are always welcome!
-Make sure to check out the [Code of Conduct](https://github.com/c-eg/ShowRenamer/blob/master/CODE_OF_CONDUCT.md) and the [Contribution Guidelines](https://github.com/c-eg/ShowRenamer/blob/master/CONTRIBUTING.md) first.
+Make sure to check out the [Code of Conduct](https://github.com/c-eg/ShowRenamer/blob/master/CODE_OF_CONDUCT.md) and the [Contribution Guidelines](https://github.com/c-eg/ShowRenamer/blob/master/CONTRIBUTING.md) first.<br>
+If you're not sure what to work on, check out the current [issues](https://github.com/c-eg/ShowRenamer/issues).

 ## License
 GNU General Public License v3.0